 If you’re looking to continue to explore Thailand, we’d recommend checking out Bookaway for the best trains, bus and transfer options.
 They have amazing 24 hour support and many options have great cancellation options – which is a bit of a relief, when you need to change travel plans.
 Trust us, that happens more than you’d expect.

-If you are also travelling to Laos from Chiang Mai – Bookaway have a great option to take you to Huay Xai, which is the border crossing and start of the two day slow boat to Luang Prabang.
-A really amazing expereince that we did earlier this year.
+If you are also travelling to Laos from Chiang Mai – Bookaway have a great bus & boat option, which takes you to the Thailand/Laos border crossing and then the infamous two day slow boat to Luang Prabang.
+A really amazing experience that we did when last in the region.

 Akha Amma Coffee House